LucasWBritz/TagAC/README.md

 #### Patterns
   * `Pub Sub`: Allow us to send messages from the Management Api to Access Control Api.
 Ex: When we Grant access to someone and we need to update the cache.
   * `Request Response`: Using RPC, make a call from the Access Control Api to fetch updated data from the Management Api.
   * `CQRS`: Command Query Responsability Segregation.
 Split queries from other operations.
-Allow us to scale different parts of the application without having to rewrite our application entirely.
+Allow us to scale different parts of the application without having to rewrite it entirely.
 Also helps us to organize our business logic withing command handlers.
   * `Domain Events`: Triggers actions to be executed depending on what happened in the domain.
 For instance, every time we Grant Access to someone we raise an AccessGrantedEvent which publishes a message to the AccessControl API update the cache.
   * `Repository Pattern` + `UnitOfWork`: Centralized interface for data access and manipulation.